microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Microsoft.Graph.Identity.SignIns.md

 ### [Confirm-MgRiskyServicePrincipalCompromised](Confirm-MgRiskyServicePrincipalCompromised.md)
 Confirm one or more riskyServicePrincipal objects as compromised.
 This action sets the targeted service principal account's risk level to `high`.
-When the risk level of the service principal is confirmed as compromised, the service principal object is disabled and its **disabledByMicrosoftStatus** property is updated.

 ### [Confirm-MgRiskyUserCompromised](Confirm-MgRiskyUserCompromised.md)
 Confirm one or more riskyUser objects as compromised.